a16bitsysop/docker-unbound-stub/README.md

 # docker-unbound-stub
 Dockerfile and scripts to create an unbound image that can be configured with environment variables on run

+Extra configuration is possible my mounting a volume into /etc/unbound/local.conf.d with more .conf files in

 Environment  variables used:

 CPORT = port unbound listens on inside container (unbound default 53)